Brexit: Meat 'thrown into landfill' say processors as they now join protest

 Chief among them is a paper-based customs system that is now "not fit for purpose".

-An example of how the system is failing British companies is the issue of "groupage", where small consignments of mixed products grouped into one lrge lorry load.
+An example of how the system is failing British companies is the issue of "groupage", where small consignments of mixed products grouped into one large lorry load.

 Until now over 40% of the British meat industry’s trade with the EU was sent this way.
 It allowed processors to make smaller, daily deliveries of a wide range of high value, retail-packed goods to multiple EU customers to keep their shelves stocked with the variety of products their customers expect.
 Groupage is an essential part of this ‘just-in-time’ supply chain.